RevEmmanuel/nestjs-role-based-file-sharing/README.md

   Manage permissions such as file upload, read, update, delete, share, audit view, and user/role management.

 - ### Secure File Uploading & Management
   Upload files with metadata, update file information, delete and share files securely.
+  Supports fine-grained access control — users can only see files they own or are permitted to view.

+- ### File Encryption at Rest
+  Uploaded files are encrypted before being stored on disk for enhanced security and compliance.

 - ### Token Refreshing
   Secure refresh token workflow to maintain user sessions safely.